 But finding the time to create a well thought out plan that provides measurable goals and focuses effort on activities that meet these goals for all members of your team can be daunting and difficult.
 Join us for this Gonser Gerber one-day virtual workshop focused on getting you ready and started on your annual advancement plan.

 Workshop facilitator Jane Eaves, Partner with Gonser Gerber, will spend the day with you, helping to establish the most important aspects of your program plan, including how and why to set goals, priorities, deadlines, and aspirations.
-She will then meet with you for 30 minutes on Thursday, February 10 for a one-on-one conversation building upon your outline and framework for your plan that you can complete with input from your team quickly.

 Who Should Attend